Changes in merge requests

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed, GitLab Dedicated

 A merge request proposes a set of changes to files in a branch in your repository.
-These changes are shown as a diff (difference) between the current state and the proposed changes.
+GitLab shows these changes as a diff (difference) between the current state and the proposed changes.
 By default, the diff compares your proposed changes (the source branch) with the target branch.
-By default, only the changed portions of the files are shown.
+By default, GitLab shows only the changed portions of the files.

 This example shows changes to a text file.
 In the default syntax highlighting theme: